ShalevSaban/InvestMateAI/README.md

 - **Real Estate Agents** can register, manage their properties, and upload images.
 - **Clients** can chat naturally with the AI to discover properties based on filters like price, location, and number of rooms.
 - Clients may choose to explore properties listed by a specific agent or from all available listings.
+- When a property is created without a specified rental estimate or yield, **GPT-4 Turbo automatically estimates these values** based on location, price, and features.
 - A **dedicated agent dashboard** provides:
   - Most frequently asked questions
   - Popular properties and peak inquiry hours